You see a cyber line on the businessowners policy and feel like the box is checked.

 - $10 per affected patient for 1,500 patient records

-If the endorsement has a $25,000 or $50,000 sublimit, you can see how quickly the room disappears.
+Now you are at $37,500 before downtime.
+If the endorsement has a $25,000 or $50,000 sublimit, the room disappears fast.

-Practices do not feel the loss only when servers are dead.
+Practices feel the loss when:

 - the schedule cannot be trusted

-- charting slows down to a crawl
+- charting slows down

 - billing backs up

-- the front desk stops answering with confidence
+- the front desk loses confidence

 3. The event often touches third parties